Meaning and Concept

-1. Planning is an Intellectual Process
+1. An Intellectual Process

 Planning is an intellectual process of thinking in advance.
 It is a process of deciding the future on the series of events to follow.
-Planning is a process where a number of steps are to be taken to decide the future course of action.
+It is a process where a number of steps are to be taken to decide the future course of action.
 Managers or executives have to consider various courses of action, achieve the desired goals, go in details of the pros and cons of every course of action and then finally decide what course of action may suit them best.

 2. Planning Contributes to the Objectives

-Planning contributes positively in attaining the objectives of the business enterprise.
+It contributes positively in attaining the objectives of the business enterprise.
 Since plans are there from the very first stage of operation, the management is able to handle every problem successfully.
 Plans try to set everything right.
 A purposeful, sound and effective planning process knows how and when to tackle a problem.
 This leads to success.
 Objectives thus are easily achieved.

-3. Planning is a Primary Function of Management
+3. Primary Function of Management

 4. A continuous Process

-Planning is a continuous process and a never ending activity of a manager in an enterprise based upon some assumptions which may or may not come true in the future.
+It is a continuous process and a never ending activity of a manager in an enterprise based upon some assumptions which may or may not come true in the future.
 Therefore, the manager has to go on modifying revising and adjusting plans in the light of changing circumstances.

 “Planning is a continuous process and there is no end to it.
 It involves continuous collection, evaluation and selection of data, and scientific investigation and analysis of the possible alternative courses of action and the selection of the best alternative.”George R. Terry